czmirek/Panelak.Framework/README.md

 ``Panelak.Database[.Oracle|.SqlServer]`` is a simple ORM for Sql Server and Oracle libraries able to accept parsed SQL queries from unsafe sources (using ``Panelak.Sql.Parsing``).

 ``Panelak.Sql.Parsing`` contains a tokenizer and parser of simple SQL queries and can convert an SQL condition expression (assuming some constraints) to a binary tree according to operator precedence and accounting for parentheses.
 This is useful for executing SQL queries from unsafe sources.
 The SQL queries must conform to a specific set of rules (e.g. no subqueries, no function expressions etc.)

-## [Oracle ORM](https://github.com/Panelak/Panelak.Framework/tree/master/Panelak.Framework/Panelak.Database.OracleConsole) with SDO_GEOMETRY support for .NET Core (hackish solution)

-This ORM does not really listen to any Oracle connection but on a named pipe of the console application [odac.client.x86.Console](https://github.com/Panelak/Panelak.Framework/tree/master/Panelak.Framework/odac.client.x86.Console) which accepts the connection string, PL/SQL query string and optionally serialized query parameters.

-The console app then simply launches the query against given connection and returns the result as serialized JSON.
-It's a .NET Framework 4.6.1. project with older Oracle DLLs which support UDTs.
-The console happily returns SDO_GEOMETRY columns as the [SdoGeometry](https://github.com/Panelak/Panelak.Framework/blob/master/Panelak.Framework/odac.client.x86.Console/SdoGeometry.cs) model.

 ## SELECT SQL parsing